 Here’s a pic of me before the passing cloud hit (I wore MAC Heroine earlier in the day):

-From bumping into fellow bloggers to dancing to the sounds of DJ Olivia Dope, we both had a great time.
-It was a fun-filled event and I’m hoping ESSENCE continues to hold it in the years to come.
+From bumping into fellow bloggers to dancing to the sounds of DJ Olivia Dope, we had a great time.
+The ESSENCE Street Style Block Party was a fun-filled event and I’m hoping ESSENCE continues to hold it in the years to come.